ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 **Gain**

 When the [dynamic](#dynamic-and-threshold-learning) feature is enabled, you can adjust the gain of the base filter by dragging/clicking with the left mouse button.
 To adjust the gain of the target filter, use the right mouse button for dragging/clicking.
+To adjust the gain of the base filter and the target filter, use the mousewheel.

 ___

 **Bandwidth (Q)**

 When the [dynamic](#dynamic-and-threshold-learning) feature is enabled, you can adjust the Q value of the base filter by dragging/clicking with the left mouse button.
 For adjusting the Q value of the target filter, use the right mouse button for dragging/clicking.
+To adjust the Q values of the base filter and the target filter, use the mousewheel.

 ___